annonyme/cjsv2/README.md

 # cJSv2
 cJSv2 is a simple JavaScript MVC-Framework for training purposes.
+The **c** in cJS stands for controller.
 It demonstrats in a simple way the usage of:

 * Selecting HTML-elements with specific attribute (QuerySelector)
 * Eventhandling for automatic value-binding